 Brad also manages broad contract data services, specifically directing the daily operations of our data services unit, placing emphasis on the integrity of data as well as providing the results that are most valuable and useful to schools.
 Brad works with partners from across the country, directing projects ranging from single schools, to some of the largest districts, states, and regions.

-Jennifer recently joined the staff of Education for the Future as Project Coordinator.
+Ms. Haney is the Project Coordinator at Education for the Future.
 Jennifer has over 20 years of experience in sales, marketing and small business development.
 She holds a M.A. in Media Communications from California State University, Chico.

-Jennifer has worked for a wide variety of national and local businesses as well as California State University, Chico, College of Business, and is now assisting Education for the Future with office administration and communication efforts.
+She has worked for a wide variety of national and local businesses as well as California State University, Chico, College of Business, and is now assisting Education for the Future with office administration and communication efforts.
+Ms. Haney provides support for contracts and accounts management, questionnaire services, creates data reports, and provides customer service.

 Marcy joined the Education for the Future staff early on in a unique partnership between Education for the Future and San Jose Unified School District.
 Marcy helped chart San Jose's goals to improve student achievement and establish a data-based, quality management process at all levels of the organization.
 Marcie has also worked with the Arizona Tribal Coalition of Schools and the National Science Foundation's Arizona Rural Systemic Initiative.